Dixin/dixin.github.io/src/content/posts/category-theory-via-csharp-4-natural-transformation.md

 published: 2024-12-14
 description: "If F: C → D and G: C → D are both functors from categories C to category D, the mapping from F to G is called  and denoted"
 image: ""
-tags: ["LINQ via C#", "C#", ".NET", "Functional Programming", "LINQ", "Category Theory", "Functors", "Natural Transformation", "Categories"]
+tags: [".NET", "C#", "Categories", "Category Theory", "Functional Programming", "Functors", "LINQ", "LINQ via C#", "Natural Transformation"]
-category: "LINQ via C#"
+category: ".NET"
 draft: false
 lang: ""
 ---